-When you see your business works.
-Sole Proprietorship is a great way to test ideas.
-Once you know you’re going to stick with it, consider setting up a Pte Ltd. Another good sign is when you start hiring.
-And the most obvious one — if you think your taxes are too high.
+It makes sense to convert when you see that your business is doing very well.
+A Sole Proprietorship is a great way to test ideas.
+Once you know you’re going to stick with your business, it's time to consider setting up a Pte Ltd (that's is what how they shorten "a private limited company" in Singapore).
+Another good reason to convert is if you plan to start hiring.
+And the most practical motivation one can have is that you think your taxes are too high.

 - Limited liability.
 If things go wrong, a proprietor pays all the debt from his pocket.
-Pte Ltd protects you from that.
+A company, being a separate legal entity, protects you from that.

 - A proprietor is on his own.
 You can’t involve other partners.
 Your children cannot inherit your business.
-If a proprietor retires or dies, so does his company — while a Pte Ltd remains.
+We hate to be indelicate, but if a proprietor retires or dies, so does his company — while a private limited continues to exist.

 - Fundraising is easier.
 Loans become easier and you can attract investors — a regulated company incurs more trust than a single person.

 A private limited company is more expensive to manage — you have to hire a corporate secretary and file annual returns to ACRA.
 But taxes are super low thanks to a flat rate and a lot of exemptions.
 Let’s do the math.

 A sole proprietor pays progressive tax up to 22%.
 A private limited company pays 17% flat minus all the exemptions.
 Add a corporate secretary to that — with Osome it’s S$300 a year.
 It turns out it’s cheaper to convert after you’ve made more than S$84,827 a year in profit.
 And if you make S$120,000 a year, you’ll save S$550.

 Scenario 1: S$25,000 profit a year

 Scenario 3: S$120,000 profit a year

 Ok, I’m sure I want to convert.
 Now what?